Listening to Me Before You by Jojo Moyes on Books for the Blind: Relating to the charactors very personally

 No matter the dreams and plans we have for our lives life can turn on dime for anyone.
 David , who had never had a sick day in life (true) was diagnosised with Multiple Schlerosis in 2002.
 Optic Neuritis from the MS has caused him to become legally blind and parapalegic.

-(we joke about about him sitting on his butt all day, not lifting a finger to his old mom.
-I get a kick out of people intial reaciton when I pause before revealed his is now parapalegic.)
+(We joke about about him sitting on his butt all day, not lifting a finger to help his old mom.
+I get a kick out of people’s initial reaction when I pause before revealed his is now parapalegic.)

 No, he is not brave or courageous.I’m not either.
 We are like oil and water on many issues.

 As a mother to this 41 year old man, we adapt.

 We learn to accept and go on.
 Sometimes with a big to-do, to be quite honest and grounded in the reality of living with such severe disabilities and still have a briliant mind.